vnijs/radiant/quant/app/regression.md

 ![Regression 3 - log dashboard](figures_quant/regression_log_diamonds_dashboard.png)

-The final diagnostic we will discuss is a set of plots of the residuals versus the independent variables (or predictors).
+The final diagnostic we will discuss is a set of plots of the residuals versus the explanatory variables (or predictors).
 The residuals look much closer to random scatter around a horizontal line compared to the linear model, although for low (high) values of log_carat the residuals may be a bit higher (lower).
 The box-plot of clarity versus residuals now only shows a few outliers.

 ![Regression 3 - log residual vs predicted](figures_quant/regression_log_diamonds_res_vs_pred.png)